beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 # Metropolis Sampling Made Easy

 ## Introduction
-Metropolis is a key member of a family of inference methods that collectively go by Markov chain Monte Carlo (**MCMC**).[^1]  At core, Metropolis sampling is very simple -- it can be implemented in just a few lines of code.
+The Metropolis sampling algorithm is a key member of a family of inference methods that collectively go by Markov chain Monte Carlo (**MCMC**).[^1]  At core, Metropolis sampling is very simple -- it can be implemented in just a few lines of code.
 But this basic recipe can be adapted and remixed to achieve very sophisticated and powerful probabilistic inference.

 MCMC is one of general approach to sampling.[^4] In general, it can be very hard to draw random samples from complex, high-dimensional probability distributions.
 MCMC methods get around this by taking a random walk through the space defined by the parameters of the distribution in question.
 Through the miracle of **detailed balance**, they guarantee that - if run long enough - they will explore the space in proportion to its probability density.